-S. 989, H. 1822: An Act enhancing the issuance of citations for cruel conditions for animals
+S. 1097/H. 1840: An Act enhancing the issuance of citations for cruel conditions for animals

 MSPCA Position: Support

-Summary: These bills would amend in M.G.L.
-Chapter 140 Section 174E to protect domestic animals from cruel conditions.
-Expanding the current statute’s scope in this narrow way would allow a quick and effective response to situations involving animals.
+Summary: This legislation would amend M.G.L.
+Chapter 140 Section 174E to protect domestic animals from “cruel conditions,” a phrase that has a specific meaning under the law (see below).
+Expanding the current statute’s scope in this narrow way would allow a quick and effective response to troubling situations involving animals.

 Currently, M.G.L.
 Chapter 140 Section 174E’s prohibition against cruel conditions is limited to dogs.
-This bill would extend protections to domestic animals to prevent them from suffering under cruel conditions, such as exposure to excessive animal waste, garbage, non-potable water, excessive noxious odors that create a health threat to people or animals, dangerous objects or other animals that could injure or kill an animal upon contact, other circumstances that could cause harm to the health or safety of the animal based on species, age or physical condition; or failure to provide access to appropriate food and water based on the animal’s species, age, and physical condition.
+This bill would extend protections to all domestic animals to prevent them from suffering under cruel conditions, such as exposure to excessive animal waste, garbage, non-potable water; excessive noxious odors that create a health threat to people or animals; dangerous objects or other animals that could injure or kill an animal upon contact; other circumstances that could cause harm to the health or safety of the animal based on species, age or physical condition; or failure to provide access to appropriate food and water based on the animal’s species, age, and physical condition.

 Allowing animal control and law enforcement officers to address cruel or dangerous conditions for animals with a civil citation would permit local law enforcement to more readily address these situations with owners, provide a financial incentive for correction of such conditions, and help avoid the needless suffering and death of animals.